nishad/srake/docs/content/docs/_index.md

   type: docs
 ---

-Welcome to the **srake** documentation!
+Welcome to the **SRAKE (SRA Knowledge Engine)** documentation!
 This guide will help you get started with processing NCBI SRA metadata efficiently.

+*SRAKE pronunciation: Like Japanese sake (酒) — "srah-keh"*

-## What is srake?
+## What is SRAKE?

-srake is a tool for processing and querying NCBI SRA (Sequence Read Archive) metadata.
-Built with a streaming architecture, srake can process large compressed archives without intermediate storage.
+SRAKE (SRA Knowledge Engine) is a comprehensive tool for processing and querying NCBI SRA (Sequence Read Archive) metadata.
+Built with a streaming architecture, SRAKE can process large compressed archives without intermediate storage.

 ## Key Features